wiremock/api-template-library/apisetu.gov.in-transportod/index.md

 ---
 slug: "apisetu-gov-in-transportod"
-name: "Motor Vehicle Department, Odisha"
+title: "Motor Vehicle Department, Odisha"
 provider: "apisetu.gov.in"
 description: "Driving License (DL) and Vehicle Registration Certificate (RC) of the\
   \ State, as available on Parivahan Sewa (http://parivahan.co.in/) of Ministry of\